What Are Reverse Mortgage Interest Rates?

 - John Correll, CRMP Certified Reverse Mortgage Professional

-How Do Reverse Mortgage Rates Work?
+How Do Reverse Mortgage Interest Rates Work?

 Reverse mortgage interest rates work similar to other loans and credit lines.
 The finance charges accrue based on your outstanding loan balance and are calculated daily.
 The calculated charges are then added to your loan balance on a monthly basis.
 You can find the details of these charges on your monthly statement which loan servicing will mail to you while you have the reverse mortgage.